-A party will not necessarily know when they have become lost, but can discover that they are lost by choosing a character to Thread the Needle below WIS and above 9 (at their discretion, never at the Referee's prompting).
+A party will not necessarily know when they have become lost, but can discover that they are lost by choosing a character to Thread the Needle above 9 and below WIS (at their discretion, never at the Referee's prompting).
 It takes time to check if one is lost, consulting maps and getting one's bearings, so that it is not overused.
 (If an abstract gamified rule is needed, take e.g. that the party can only check if they are lost when they change hexes.)

-At Referee's discretion, the lower bound of the roll that Threads the Needle to check if the party is lost may be lowered as the party wanders farther from their intended destination and it becomes more obvious they are on the wrong track.
+The Referee can decide to decrease the lower bound of the roll that Threads the Needle to check if the party is lost (making the roll easier), as the party wanders farther from their intended destination and it becomes more obvious they are on the wrong track.
 Alternatively, the party should instantly know that they are lost if they reenter a well-known hex or gain new information that demonstrates they are lost.